-- iv. description of how the SRP Plan complements the objectives of Rhode Island's energy efficiency, renewable energy, and clean energy programs listed in 2.1.C; - An annual reporting plan on the implementation of the Three Year SRP Plan and investments made under System Reliability Procurement during the Three Year SRP Plan period, and: - C. The Three-Year plan will include a discussion of how the Plan is consistent with the requirements of Section 1.3. - D. Performance Incentive Plan Structure, pursuant to Section 1.5. - i The distribution company may propose incentive structures for System Reliability Procurement for effect during the Three-Year SRP Plan.
+- b. trends in distributed energy resource technology and analytics, either gridside or customer-side, that may influence NWA planning over the three- year period; - iii. anticipated scope of NWA deployment in the coming three-year period, - a in-progress NWA projects projected to continue and a high-level timeline, - b. projected areas of focus 6 for distribution planning review that may result in the identification of new NWA projects; - iv. description of how the SRP Plan complements the objectives of Rhode Island's energy efficiency, renewable energy, and clean energy programs listed in 2.1.C; and - i An annual reporting plan on the implementation of the Three-Year SRP Plan and investments made under System Reliability Procurement during the Three-Year SRP Plan period, and; - B. The Three-Year plan will include a discussion of how the Plan is consistent with the requirements of Section 1.3. - C. Performance Incentive Plan Structure, pursuant to Section 1.5. - i The distribution company may propose incentive structures for System Reliability Procurement for effect during the Three-Year SRP Plan. - D. Testimony - i To the extent applicable, the distribution company will prefile testimony on the following: - a Cost-Effectiveness of measures, programs, and portfolios - b.
+Prudencey and - c.
+Reliability - d.
+Environmental Responsibility - ii.

-E. Testimony

-- i To the extent applicable, the distribution company will prefile testimony on the following:

-- a Cost-Effectiveness of measures, programs, and portfolios

-- b.
-Prudencey and

-- c.
-Reliability

-- d.
-Environmental Responsibility

-- e.
-Cost of Supply

-- ii.
 Prefiled testimony will also state what approvals for the Three-Year SRP Plan the distribution company requesting from the PUC.

-4.6 PUC Orders
+4.5 PUC Orders

-- A. The PUC will approve screening requirements and implementation into system planning that meet the Standards herein. - B. The PUC will approve annual reporting requirements that meet the standards herein. - C. The PUC will approve a three-year performance incentive plan for Energy Efficiency and Conservation System Reliability Procurement. - D. The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.
+- A. The PUC will approve screening requirements and implementation into system planning that meet the Standards herein. - B. The PUC will approve annual reporting requirements that meet the standards herein. - C. The PUC will approve a three-year performance incentive plan for Energy Efficiency and Conservation Procurement. - D. The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.

-4.7 Timing
+4.6 Timing